rovidkashyap/react-interview-questions/README.md

 Hello Everyone, Here are list of Some React Interview Questions asked during the interview for Full Stack Developer Profile.
-You can find the `README` file in each answer.
+You can find the `README.md` file in each answer.
 Read that first.

 # React Interview Questions